A software studio on a four-week clock

 Custom tools for district pilots

-Districts running an innovation pilot rarely have the procurement runway for a multi-quarter vendor cycle.
-Aesir builds the tool inside the pilot window so the work produces a decision in the same quarter, not the next one.
+Districts rarely have procurement runway for a multi-quarter vendor cycle.
+Aesir builds the tool inside the pilot window, priced to fit a micro-purchase: a quote and a PO.
+The work produces a decision inside the same quarter it was scoped.

 II.
 Our work